casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/casper-signer.md

 	})
 ```

-The result should be like this:
+Using the Signer window, select the account you wish to display in the web app.
+Once selected, the account public key hex and balance should be displayed like this:

 <img src={useBaseUrl("/image/tutorials/signer/casper-signer-balance.png")} alt="Image showing account balance" width="800"/>